Jurgis Matulaitis-Matulevičius: Beatification

 The beatification process for the late bishop opened in both Kaunas and Rome in an informative process that lasted from 1953 until 1956 while his spiritual writings received theological approval on 26 June 1959 after being investigated.
 The formal introduction to the cause came under Pope Paul VI on 9 February 1967 and this titled Matulaitis as a Servant of God.
-An apostolic process as later held from 1971 to 1972 for additional research and inquiries before the Congregation for the Causes of Saints validated the processes in Rome on 7 March 1975.
+An apostolic process as later held from 1971 to 1972 for additional research and inquiries before the Congregation for the Causes of Saints (C.C.S.) validated the processes in Rome on 7 March 1975.
 The C.C.S. officials and their consultants approved this cause on 27 October 1981 as did the C.C.S. alone on 9 March 1982.
 Pope John Paul II confirmed that Matulaitis had lived a model life of heroic virtue and named him as Venerable on 11 May 1982.

 But Matulaitis' beatification depended on the confirmation of a miracle.
 One such case - a healing - was investigated in the diocese of its origin and it received C.C.S. validation prior to medical experts approving it on 15 January 1986.
 Theologians followed suit on 9 May 1986 as did the C.C.S. on 17 June 1986 prior to John Paul II issuing final approval on 30 June 1986.
 John Paul II beatified Matulaitis on 28 June 1987 in Saint Peter's Basilica.

 The current postulator for this cause is Andrzej Pakuła.

 At the time of his beatification there were around 1000 claims of miracles attributed to his intercession.